Is Zoom Quantum Safe?

 Scan your communication infrastructure with QScout to identify all TLS-dependent integrations.
 Enable Zoom PQC E2EE features.
 Audit Zoom Phone and Zoom Rooms for PQC support availability.

-QScout discovers every instance of Zoom across your infrastructure in 7 days — with zero operational disruption.
+QScout discovers instances of Zoom across your infrastructure in 7 days — designed to minimize operational disruption.
 72-hour time to first findings.